cookie-status/cookie-status-dev/content/safari/_index.md

 WebKit browsers also delete **all site data** (script-writable storage, all cookies) if the site domain has been classified by ITP and if there has been no meaningful interaction with the site in first-party context in the last 30 days.
 Granted access through Storage Access API resets the timer as well.

-Wigh **Safari 15**, the browser hides the user's actual IP address in requests sent to origins that are listed in DuckDuckGo's [Tracker Radar](https://github.com/duckduckgo/tracker-radar) list.
+With **Safari 15**, the browser hides the user's actual IP address in requests sent to origins that are listed in DuckDuckGo's [Tracker Radar](https://github.com/duckduckgo/tracker-radar) list.

 On macOS Safari, the version number in the User Agent string is frozen to `10_15_7` to fix compatibility issues with upgrading to macOS version 11+ (Big Sur).
 This has obvious privacy implications as well, as the platform version is no longer useful for fingerprinting purposes.